 PURPOSE AND MISSION

 The University has limited funds available to support faculty research projects.
-These funds are allocated to applicants by the University Grant-in-Aid Committee, which has delegated to the Vice Provost and Dean of Graduate Studies authority to grant applications for less than $2,000.
+These funds are allocated to applicants by the University Institutional Grants Committee, which has delegated to the Vice Provost and Dean of Graduate Studies the ability to authorize applications up to $2,000.
 Applications are accepted throughout the school year.
-The forms are available from the Office of the Vice Provost and Dean of Graduate Studies, 116 McMahon.
+The forms are available online at http://graduatestudies.cua.edu/res/docs/Grant-in-Aid-Application.pdf.

 • The number of prior grants the applicant has received and the outcomes of those projects.